 Revealing Atheism to Inquisitive Strangers

-I answered a question on revealing atheism to inquisitive strangers for Philosophy in Action Radio on 4 December 2011.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on revealing atheism to inquisitive strangers on 4 December 2011.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Should I reveal my atheism to strangers when asked?
 I work at a hospital.
 One night a patient asked me if I'm religious.
 I answered yes.
 He then asked me if I believed that Jesus Christ died on the cross for my sins.
 I answered yes.
 Then he took my hand and prayed for me.
 Immediately, I felt guilty, because I lied in answering these questions.
 In fact, I'm an atheist.
 The next day, I told the patient the truth, and he thanked me for my honesty.
 What should I have done in answering his original questions?